wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

   - S. k. is using bound SOP with some padding on the geo (not on fluid source)
 - Padding to 1 for fast exploding/moving fluids
 - Delay frmaes to 1 when size shrinks and grows again fast
+- by default it will resize till size set in smoke object
+- to have unlimited resizing - go to max bounds tab and turn off "clamp to maximum"
 ## 12. Reseting blue cache simulation
 - DOP changes
 - not always by referenced in DOP sOP changes